T2703/PlanIt/Frontend/README.md

 ## Side note

-The file `local.properties` is not added to GitLab as it contains the path to the SDK on your computer.
+The file `local.properties` is empty as it should contain the path to the SDK on your computer.

-Create this file and add the following line; replace with your username:
+Edit this file and add the following line; replace with your username:

 For Mac
 ```